prunbun/Exchange/README.md

 # Exchange
 In this project, I build an end-to-end financial trading exchange that includes an order-book and a client, along with surrounding infrastructure!
+It also includes testing scripts and simple, comprehensive commentary to explain the power of C++.

 Importantly, this code is fully written in Modern C++ and is designed to be low-latency. <br />

+Credits to Sourav Ghosh for his resources on learning low-latency C++.
+He has great books and I would encourage anyone who is interested to pick them up.

 -----